fvanheer/RFM-Model/README.md

 # RFM Model - Using Quantiles

-RFM is a classic Lifetime and Repsonsiveness segmentation model.
+RFM is a classic Lifetime and Responsiveness segmentation model.
 It has been trialed and tested over the years and is a great starting point for any retailer including eCommerce companies looking to manage their customer base more proactively.

 ```
 Recency (R) - Time since last purchase in days